omni-us/jsonargparse/docs/LONG_DESCRIPTION.md

          * **skip_none** (*bool*) – Whether to skip checking of
            values that are None.

-      Raises:
-         **Exception** – For any part of the configuration object that does not conform.

    static merge_config(cfg_from, cfg_to)

       Merges the first configuration into the second configuration.